 Grandparent’s and Grand-friend’s Day:

-This is a K4-5th grade event.
+This is a K4 through fifth-grade event.
 All grandparents and grand-friends are invited to come for a light breakfast and special program.
 After the program, they are able to visit the classroom(s) of their grandchildren.

 Students in the K4 program put on a special program to celebrate the birth of Jesus.